hbendekgey/house_forecast_2018/BafumiEriksonWlezien/README.md

 Usage: Rscript [R options] forecast.R [Program options]
 ```

 The district-by-district forecast will be written to a file named "district_forecast.csv" if no file of that name already exists in the directory (otherwise it won't write it).
-It will also write a probability of Democrats holding each number of seats under a file named "house_seats.csv" if no file of that name already exists.
+Note that some districts are considered uncompetitive, and thus will not get an estimate for democratic vote share.
+The script will also write a probability of Democrats holding each number of seats under a file named "house_seats.csv" if no file of that name already exists.

 R options:
   -Standard R command line options ([read more here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html))